Categories

 What is Human Capital Risk Management (HCRM)?

-While human capital risk is the threat itself, human capital risk management (HCRM) is the systematic discipline of forecasting, evaluating, and mitigating those threats before they impact the bottom line.
-It shifts HR from a reactive administrative function into a proactive, strategic powerhouse.
+Human capital risk management (HCRM) is the systematic discipline of forecasting, evaluating, and mitigating workforce-related threats before they impact the bottom line.
+It shifts HR from a reactive administrative function into a proactive, strategic powerhouse that directly protects business performance.

 Why Human Capital Risk Matters for Every Organization